 The cost of a RAL can vary.
 You should understand all the costs that are part of this type of loan.
 Tax refund loans often carry very high interest rates.
 There are often other charges like E-filing fees, application fees and a fee to cash the loan check.
 When all the costs of an RAL are added up, you can be spending more than 10% of your refund to get the money a few days sooner.

 Be sure to read the fine print and ask a lot of questions before signing up for a RAL.
 Remember that most people who e-file receive their refunds in less than 10 days.
 Paying the costs associated with a RAL could be a large price to pay for getting your money a few days quicker.
 Before deciding on a RAL, make sure you know the answers to the following questions:

 - What happens if your tax refund is less than you thought it would be?

 Alternatives to RALs

-There is a simple way to avoid the high costs and risks of RALs and get your tax refund back quickly at the same time.
+There is a simple way to avoid the high costs and risks of RALs and get your tax refund back quickly.
 Consider E-filing your taxes and request direct deposit.
-When a taxpayer e-files, they can ask the IRS and the state to electronically deposit the refund directly into their personal checking or savings account.
-It typically takes 10 business days to receive funds from the IRS and about 4-5 business to receive a deposit from the state.
+When you E-file, you can ask the IRS and the state to electronically deposit the refund directly into your bank account.
+It often takes 10 business days to receive funds from the IRS.
+The state takes about 4-5 business days.